10horizons/wp-terms-popup/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.1 =
+Minor update.
+Tidying up of the options page.

 = 1.1.0 =
 Big update.
 More user friendly interface.
 You can now use shortcode to show popup on custom post types.